 Single-Target Sexuality: Does not show an ounce of interest in any guy or even romance in general before she falls for Tamaki (and never afterwards either).

 Sloth: Apart from being something of a jerk occasionally, this is her main flaw.
-She never wants to do anything new or even slightly troublesome.
-It's an odd example in that her hard work was necessary to become a scholarship student.
+Though she's certainly not lazy at school or at home, she never wants to do anything new or even slightly troublesome.
 Justified in that she doesn't want anything to distract her from achieving her goals.

 Tomboyish Name: She is mistaken by most people to be male partially because "Haruhi" is an unisex name.